 As every Taito character is contractually obliged to make at least one reappearance...

-We've got three for you.
+We've got four for you.
 One where Patoraco has another go at this 'puzzle' lark, and the others are...
 Well, you'll see.

-Patoraco appears as a secret character in Taito's next puzzle game, Puchi Carat (basically competitive Breakout/Arkanoid with very light puzzle elements) which was released in arcades and ported to the Playstation and Game Boy Color.
+Patoraco appears as a secret character in Taito's next puzzle game, Puchi Carat (basically competitive Breakout / Arkanoid with very light puzzle elements) which was released in arcades and ported to the Playstation and Game Boy Color.
 To unlock her in the arcade version, insert a coin then press the action button 3 times before pressing Start.
 She'll appear at the very top of the character select screen.
 In the Playstation port, either beat Story Mode in Arcade Mode in under 7 minutes using less than 5 continues with Game Level and Ball Speed set to Arcade, or enter the Options menu then exit it, and repeat 13 times (this method won't save to a Memory Card).
 Finally, in the Game Boy Color port, just beat Story Mode with every character.
-As she's not in the right game, her dialogue in the home ports gets a bit weird- she berates the player for selecting Easy Mode (and refuses to teach them the rules), constantly asks other characters where she is, and her Game Boy Color ending has her wind up in the modern world at an ancient Egyptian museum exhibit (thanks, Ragey's Puchi Carat Shrine!).
+As she's not in the right game, her dialogue in the home ports (she doesn't have dialogue in the English version of the arcade game, as all dialogue was removed) gets a bit weird- she berates the player for selecting Easy Mode (and refuses to teach them the rules), constantly asks other characters where she is, and her Game Boy Color ending has her wind up in the modern world at an ancient Egyptian museum exhibit (thanks, Ragey's Puchi Carat Shrine!).

 Patoraco has undergone a few changes since we last saw her.
-For a start, she actually speaks this time!
+For a start, she's a lot more chatty than before!
 And, er, she ends almost every line of dialogue with the word 'desu'.
 Not even Suiseiseki can compete with Patoraco's use of the word, something that's compounded by the fact that the cast of Puchi Carat will not shut the hell up.
 She also changes a few things about the game itself- her side of the screen will have jewels with hieroglyphics on them, and her paddle is carried by two mummies rather than wings like the other characters.

-Finally, in 2007, Patoraco was a selectable charcter in the i-mode mobile phone card game,
+Next, in 2006, Patoraco was a selectable character in the i-mode mobile phone card game, Taito Harikiri Daifugo, written in Japanese as

-タイトーハリキリ大富豪 (I'd normally go for the translated title, but this translatse to Taito Harikiri Millionaire and that can't be right, can it?) alongside Sayo-chan from Kiki Kaikai, Bubblun, anda monkey from...
-I'm not sure where I want to say the arcade version of Turn it Around!! but I can't be sure.
-Here's the official Taito page on the game where we nicked the screenshot above from, and here's an article on its release from Famitsu as while the game has a copyright date of 2005, most sources indicate it was released in 2006.
-Noticing a pattern here.
+タイトーハリキリ大富豪 alongside Sayo-chan from Kiki Kaikai, Bubblun, and Mawasu-kun from Turn it Around / MAwasundaa, an arcade game where you spin a wheel to win various minigames (as identified by the Fictional Crossover Wiki).
+Here's the official Taito page on the game where the screenshot was nicked from, and here's an article on its release from Famitsu as while the game has a copyright date of 2005, most sources indicate it was released in 2006.
+Can't even trust title screens for accurate dates these days!
+That's all I've got to say about this one, sorry.

 Disappointingly, Patoraco didn't appear in the otherwise crossover-friendly Pop n' Pop.
 If only she'd starred in a platform game instead, eh?